How to Post a Facebook 3D Photo

 - Choose your 3D photo by looking for the thumbnail with the 3D icon on it and selecting it

-- Tap the “Make 3D” button and give Facebook a moment to process
+- Tap the “Make 3D” button and give Facebook a moment to process (don’t forget this step, or your photo will not post in 3D!)

 - Once you’ve “Made 3D” and written your comment, tap post like normal, sit back, and enjoy all the ooohs and ahhhs!